tglauch/pyVPRM/README.md

 Open an issue, or reach out directly: **theo.glauch@dlr.de**

 ---
-⭐ If pyVPRM is useful for your work, consider starring the repo — it genuinely helps visibility and continued support for the project.
+⭐ If pyVPRM is useful for your work, consider starring the repo — it helps visibility and continued support for the project.

 # About